D00NIK/dmpk-xyz/content/_index.md

 ---
 title: "Hey, I'm Dominik."
-subtitle: "Full-stack Web Developer, College Student"
+subtitle: "Cybersecurity student, Low-level/Web enthusiast"
 ---

 ### This is my personal blog and sort of portfolio.
-Here I'll post my thoughts and tutorials about web development and Linux.
+Here, I'll post my thoughts and tutorials about Cybersecurity, Linux and others.

-The reason behind this website's existence is my lack of boldness.
-I wanted to improve for a long time, so I pushed myself and created this blog.
-I've always wanted to share my points and know what others may think about them in greater scale.
+I just wanted to have a small piece of the internet to myself.
+There are many things I want to share with others, from basic information about a computer's workflow to lifestyle tips (which are probably common knowledge, but I had to think through them myself).

 ### But maybe you want to know more about me and my interests.

-I'm 18 (born 2005), currently studying IT and I want to become a web developer.
-I'm passionate about algorithms and programming in general.
-I chose the web because it has a lot of different specialties I can become an expert in.
-As you might've guessed from this site's look and from what you just read, I prefer minimalism, so I went with Linux and started always trying to use as little tools as possible.
-In the future, I'll may create a special page about my uses.
+I'm 18 years old, and I live in Poznań, Poland.
+My journey with computers and tech as a whole started when I was about 8.
+I always liked to break stuff and find out how it worked and how I could exploit it.
+Maybe not in a physical way, but I liked automation (mostly for some grinding games).

+It all began in sixth grade (11 years old).
+I moved on from Scratch (lol) to C++.
+I did some little programs, probably horrible written.
+It didn't interest me too much, but eventually I learned some scripting languages like Autohotkey and Lua (which were far more useful for me, as I could exploit those horrible minecraft-like grind games).
+But enough of that, I also learned a bit of Java, C and of course Python.

+Then, maybe in 2021, I started learning web development and fell into JavaScript hell.
+But honestly, it was very, very fun.
+I now use web knowledge very often, and I think it was unexpectedly (back then) so useful.

+From now on, I specialize in web/app security and still like to exploit them.
+Most often, I use **Python** or Shell, as they can easily do basic tasks.
+I do not use them for secure apps (as I don't make them) but to automate tasks.

-### Anyway, feel like home.
+### Anyway, make yourself comfortable.
 I won't be formal here, so make yourself comfortable.
 Do not hesitate to contact me if you have any complaints.

-Note: This site is JS, ads, google, etcetera free.
-I built it in a matter of performance and privacy.
+Note: This site is JS, ads, Google, etcetera free.
+I built it as a matter of performance and privacy.
 You're not tracked here!